-A graduate of Yale Law School, Ms. McLean has served as Chair of the Yale Law School Executive Committee, representing over 15,000 alumni, and a director of the Yale Law School Fund Board.
-She co-chaired her 35th Yale Law School Class Reunion in New Haven in October, 2018.
+A graduate of Yale Law School, Attorney McLean has served as chair of the Yale Law School Executive Committee, (serving over 15,000 alumni), and as a director of the Yale Law School Fund, the fundraising arm of the school.
+She co-chaired the committee coordinating her 35th Law School Reunion in 2018.

 She is a former board chair of the Better Business Bureau of Metropolitan New York, an organization dedicated to business integrity and customer service, and a past board chair of the New York Women’s Foundation, which awards over $16 million in grants to small non-profit organizations each year.
 Currently, she is a member of the Board of Trustees of Union Theological Seminary (“Union”), where she is Chair of the Development Committee.
 Union is one of the oldest non-denominational seminaries in the world, and has trained a large cadre of social justice champions, including Dr. Martin Luther King, Jr.